aminshahid573/aminshahid573/README.md

 ---

-## 🌄 Fun Fact
+## 🌄 Beyond Code

-When I’m not coding, I enjoy exploring Nepal’s landscapes, playing cricket, and reading about backend systems and engineering best practices.
+When I'm not at my desk, you'll find me exploring Nepal's mountains, playing cricket, or reading about backend architecture and engineering practices.

 ---